TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

       KEY parent (pid)
    );

-This SQL command designs a new table with the corresponding columns.
+This SQL command creates a new table with the corresponding columns.
-The columns ``uid`` and ``pid`` serve to the internal administration.
-Our product characteristics ``name``, ``description`` and ``quantity`` appear as columns again.
+The columns ``uid`` and ``pid`` are used for internal administration purposes.
+Our product characteristics ``name``, ``description`` and ``quantity`` appear as columns too.

-The entries in the database are accessed by the Backend of TYPO3.
-The forms of the Backend are produced on the basis of a configuration, that is stored in a PHP array, the so-called *Table-Configuration-Array* (shortly *TCA*).
+The entries in the database are accessed by the backend of TYPO3.
+The forms of the backend are produced on the basis of a configuration, which is stored in a PHP array - the so-called *Table-Configuration-Array* (shortly *TCA*).

 .. tip::